OpenNews/srccon-2022/scholarships.md

 We want to help you attend {{ page.event_name }}: We're offering a free ticket for folks who need it and a stipend to support the participation of anyone who would not otherwise be compensated for their time during the conference.

 The scholarship ticket will be one of the options on the ticket purchase page, so you can just pick up that free ticket directly.
-The stipend is for attendees whose time to participate or facilitate is otherwise not compensated or who need to pay for support so that they can participate, such as because of caregiving responsibilities.
-Questions for the stipend are part of our [call for participation form](/participation/form).
+The stipend is for attendees whose employers aren't compensating them for the time they spend participating, or for people who need to pay for support such as caregiving so they can participate.
+Stipend application questions are part of our [call for participation form](/participation/form).

 ### About the scholarship and stipend process